Information and Records Management Policy: associated guidance

 - adequate records are kept of the activities for which they are accountable,

 - the records created, received and controlled within the purview of their department, unit or project, and the systems (electronic or otherwise) and procedures they adopt, are selected and managed in a way which meets the aims of the University’s records management policy and any other relevant contractual requirements

 - staff inductions cover local and corporate policies and procedures and staff and students have access to relevant training opportunities.

-3.4 Staff designated as Records Liaison Officers, a role held by a member of staff within a University department, provide a key point of contact between departments and the University Records Manager in the implementation of records management and compliance policies.
+3.4 Staff designated as Records Liaison Officers, a role held by a member of staff within a University department, provide a key point of contact between departments and the Information and University Records Manager in the implementation of records management and compliance policies.
 Designated by their Head of Department, they are responsible for liaising with the Records Manager on behalf of their departments, disseminating central guidance to colleagues and assisting in the local implementation of data management and compliance procedures and best practice.

 3.5 Other staff may have specific responsibilities for records as part of their role e.g. Committee Secretaries and should follow relevant University policy and guidance for the specific types of records that they manage.

 4.1 This University Information and Records Management policy has been formulated within the context of University policies and guidelines, national legislation and sectoral/professional standards and is intended to act as a framework to support standards and promote compliance with legislative and regulatory environments.
 Key policies and legislation related to this policy are cited below.

 - Freedom of Information Act 2000